 Twelve years on, the pick of the bunch is probably Bruma.
 The centre-back has been capped 25 times by the Netherlands and won two Eredivisie titles with PSV.
 Nowadays he’s turning out for Kasımpasa in the Turkish Super Lig.

 Cast your mind back 10 years ago, and there were two youngsters from Manchester United’s 2011 Youth Cup-winning side that were on equal footing in terms of their reputation as the next big thing.

-Speak to anyone involved behind-the-scenes at United at the time, and they’ll tell you Ravel Morrison was one of the most astonishingly talented young footballers they’ve ever seen.
-But he never managed to realise that potential.
+Speak to anyone involved behind the scenes at United at the time, and they’ll tell you Ravel Morrison was one of the most astonishingly talented young footballers they’ve ever seen.
+He caught the eye for Wayne Rooney’s Derby County last term but he certainly never reached his potential.

 The same can’t be said for Paul Pogba.
 His return to Old Trafford might not have yielded the silverware he envisaged, but he shone for Juventus in four successive title wins, resulting in him becoming the Premier League’s all-time most expensive signing when he rejoined in 2016.

 He’s also the only one on the list to have won the World Cup.